sailccsa/sailccsa.github.io/_learning/how-to-race.md

 Boats whose class warning signal has not been made shall avoid the starting area.

-Basic Rules of Racing
+## Basic Rules of Racing
 Below is a summary of the sailing rules that apply most often on the race course.
 This summary is intended as an aid to sailors and not as a substitute for the Racing Rules of Sailing, a copy of which all racing sailors should own.
-A copy of the Racing Rules of Sailing 2013 - 2016 can be downloaded from the ISAF Website at http://www.sailing.org/documents/racingrules/index.php.

-Right-of-Way Rules
+## Right-of-Way Rules
 PORT-STARBOARD
 Port-tack boats must keep clear of starboard-tack boats.
 (Rule 10) Note: You are "keeping clear" of another boat when she doesn’t have to alter course to avoid you.